Neumi/open_echo/TUSS4470_shield_002/README.md

 > Use the onboard jumpers to select the appropriate cINN and cFLT values.

 ### Custom Capacitor Configuration
-Refer to the silkscreen or the schematic for correct jumper positions.

 If you need to drive transducers at frequencies other than the provided presets and combinations (40 kHz, 150 kHz, 200 (and 600) kHz), you can customize the capacitor values:
 - Desolder the default "CUSTOM" capacitors. (for cINN and cFLT)
 - Solder your own calculated capacitor values onto the "CUSTOM" pads.